turris-cz/user-docs/docs/geek/tos3-migration.md

   statistics or Pakon instead.
 * Netutils package list was dropped and most of the advanced protocols have to be now installed manually.
-* Print server Cups was dropped.
+* Print server CUPS was dropped.
 Print server package list now provides only p910nd protocol.
 * Sound card package list was dropped.
 Packages are still available and you have to install them manually.